What is a Trading System?

 High-Frequency Trading Systems

 Building an automated trading system involves high costs and resources.
 Building such a system in-house may not be feasible for some quant firms.
-Such firms can opt for institutional automated trading platforms which allow for high-frequency trading, execution and order management across equities, foreign exchange, options, and futures.
+Such firms can opt for institutional algorithmic trading platform which allow for high-frequency trading, execution and order management across equities, foreign exchange, options, and futures.
 These platforms allow their clients to completely control and customize their proprietary algorithms while maintaining the confidentiality of their trading strategies.

 Popular Automated Trading Systems